influxdata/docs-v2/content/influxdb/v2.3/reference/release-notes/influxdb.md

 ### Bug fixes

 - Fix race condition when remote replicating deadlocks the remote writer that prevented writes to the target.
-- Resolve error when creating v1 auth with a nonexistent bucket ID.
+- Resolve error when creating v1 authorization (`v1 auth`) with a nonexistent bucket ID.
 - Add fields to the `_tasks` bucket to match schema of the same bucket in InfluxDB Cloud.
 Provides consistency for clients accessing both.
 - Fix rare case where measurement cardinality reported less than zero.
 - Resolve panic on cleaning up failed iterators.